DiffSharp/dsharp-models/Examples/Shallow-Water-PDE/README.md

 # Differentiable Shallow Water PDE Solver

 This example contains source code of a shallow water partial differential equation (PDE) solver.
-The solver is written in differentiable Swift which allows end-to-end propagation of derivatives through time.
+The solver allows end-to-end propagation of derivatives through time.
 In physics this kind of solution is traditionally called adjoint and it unlocks a new class of algorithms for optimal control of PDEs.

 More details about the PDE and how to derive it from general Navier-Stokes equations can found for example on [Wikipedia](https://en.wikipedia.org/wiki/Shallow_water_equations).

 The code is re-implemented from the [DiffTaichi paper](https://arxiv.org/abs/1910.00935), in particular the [`wave.py`](https://github.com/yuanming-hu/difftaichi/blob/master/examples/wave.py) problem.
-The main goal is to provide a benchmark of differentiable Swift against the DiffTaichi framework.
+The main goal is to provide a benchmark against the DiffTaichi framework.

 ## Splash in a Bathtub